-Most inflatables can be found at events and in public facilities and parks and some commercial ones may be available to rent.
-Verify with GSMISTS on specific information needed for renting commercial inflatables.
-Verify with GSMISTS if any additional approvals need to be made in addition to checking with local governing agencies to ensure all safety guidelines are being followed.
+Most inflatables can be found at events and in public facilities and parks, and some commercial ones may be available to rent.
+Verify with your council on specific information needed for renting commercial inflatables.
+Verify with your council if any additional approvals need to be made in addition to checking with local governing agencies to ensure all safety guidelines are being followed.

-Aquatic Climbing Walls, slides, bounce platforms, obstacle courses are made from a variety of materials and placed in the deep end of a pool or lake.
+Aquatic climbing walls, slides, bounce platforms, and obstacle courses are made from a variety of materials and placed in the deep end of a pool or lake.

-Bounce Houses, closed inflatable trampolines, bouncy houses, bouncy castles, moon bounces, moonwalks, jumpers, and other land inflatables are temporary inflatable structures and buildings used for recreational purposes, particularly for children.
+Bounce houses, closed inflatable trampolines, bouncy houses, bouncy castles, moon bounces, moonwalks, jumpers, and other land inflatables are temporary inflatable structures and buildings used for recreational purposes, particularly for children.

-Bubble Soccer is an exciting twist on the traditional game of soccer.
-Girls are wrapped in a giant, soft inflatable bubble ball with shoulder harnesses and handles inside.
+Bubble soccer is an exciting twist on the traditional game of soccer.
+Players are wrapped in a giant, soft inflatable bubble ball with shoulder harnesses and handles inside.

-Log Rolling with synthetic logs can be done in a pool or lake and for girls of all ages.
+Log rolling with synthetic logs can be done in a pool or lake and for all ages.

-• International Association of Amusement Parks and Attractions
+International Association of Amusement Parks and Attractions

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
 Information on accommodations for inflatable parks are similar to amusement parks.
+Learn about water safety for children with special needs.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense,